Applying for an undergraduate program

 - have completed any subject prerequisites for your program

-The minimum selection threshold is the minimum OP or selection rank required in order to be considered for entry to a program.
+The minimum selection threshold is the minimum ATAR or selection rank required in order to be considered for entry to a program.
 Each year, USC determines minimum selection thresholds based on the number of places available in a program, the number of applicants who apply for those places, and the standard of applicants.

 Thresholds can vary from semester to semester and offer round to offer round.
 Last semester's threshold can only be used as a guide.

-If you don’t have an OP, QTAC may be able to calculate your selection rank based on your Year 12 results, previous non-school study (for example, at TAFE or another university), or relevant work experience.
+If you don’t have an ATAR, QTAC may be able to calculate your selection rank based on your Year 12 results, previous non-school study (for example, at TAFE or another university), or relevant work experience.

 If you don’t have qualifications or experience that will give you a selection rank, you can complete a bridging/enabling course like USC’s Tertiary Preparation Pathway (TPP).

 You may be eligible for adjustment factors that could increase your chance of receiving an offer through the Access USC scheme.